eslint/eslint/docs/user-guide/command-line-interface.md

-  -o, --output-file path::String  Specify file to write report to -f, --format String            Use a specific output format - default: stylish --color, --no-color            Force enabling/disabling of color
+  -o, --output-file path::String  Specify file to write report to -f, --format String            Use a specific output format - default: stylish --color, --no-color            Force enabling/disabling of color --console-format               When outputing to a file, you can choose a format that will output to the terminal

 Inline configuration comments:
   --no-inline-config             Prevent comments from changing config or rules